Skin Laser & Light Therapy

-There are several laser and intense pulsed light sources used for hair removal.
-We perform hair removal with our new GentleLase Pro® laser, which is considered to be one of the most effective therapies.
+There are several laser and intense pulsed light sources used for hair reduction.
+We perform hair reduction with our new GentleLase Pro® laser, which is considered to be one of the most effective therapies.
 A series of treatments is required to achieve maximum long-term hair reduction.

 Both our GentleLase Pro® laser and Ellipse intense pulsed light source are effective in eradicating or reducing the color of pigmented lesions.

 The Ellipse intense pulsed light source can improve skin texture, skin discoloration (both red and brown), and fine lines.
 A series of treatments is required for optimum results.

 The Vbeam laser can lighten the color of red scars and help flatten elevated scars.